webplatform/docs/css/properties/border/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Code=
+|Code=/* When we don't set border-color, color of a text is used as a default */
-.one/* When we don't set border-color, color of a text is used as a default */ .one {
+.one {
   color: blue;
   border: medium solid;